-On December 15, 2016, SEMCO Gas filed an application with the MPSC seeking approval to construct, own, and operate the MCP.
-The MCP is a proposed new pipeline that will connect the Great Lakes Gas Transmission pipeline to the Northern Natural Gas pipeline in Marquette, Michigan where it will provide system redundancy and increase deliverability, reliability and diversity of supply to SEMCO Gas' approximately 35,000 customers in Michigan's Western Upper Peninsula.
-A MPSC decision is expected in the fourth quarter of 2017.
+On December 15, 2016, SEMCO Gas filed an application with the MPSC seeking approval to construct, own, and operate the Marquette Connector Pipeline.
+The Marquette Connector Pipeline is a proposed new pipeline that will connect the Great Lakes Gas Transmission pipeline to the Northern Natural Gas pipeline in Marguette, Michigan where it will provide system redundancy and increase deliverability, reliability and diversity of supply to SEMCO Gas' approximately 35,000 customers in Michigan's Western Upper Peninsula.
+The Marquette Connector Pipeline is estimated to cost between US\$135 and US\$140 million.
+In August 2017, the MPSC approved SEMCO's application to construct, own and operate the Marquette Connector Pipeline.
+Engineering and property acquisitions are expected to begin in 2018 and construction is expected to be completed in 2019, with an anticipated in-service date by the end of the fourth quarter of 2019.